carlosredolar/Desarrollo_Videojuegos/SaveTheCat/README.md

    - Map Colliders
    - Render
    - Sprties, textures and background

-We have been working at the same time in some modules, helping us with the problems that we were having.
+   - Bat (enemy)
+   - Pathfinding
+I have been working with the entities and the other enemy (zombie), but they are not functional.